Social value of work. Human values in social psychology

 Necessary materials:

-• If a man steals a donkey, a sheep or a slave, he is a thief and must be punished
+• If a person steals a donkey, a sheep or a slave, he is a thief and must be punished

-• If a son hit his father, he should cut off his hand
+• If a son hits his father, his hand should be cut off

 Content: